RAKWireless/wisblock-node-red/other/gpio/gpio-toggle-led/README.md

 ## 3. Flow configuration

- After the installation of **node-red-contrib-libgpiod** is completed, you can clone/copy the flow example.
-The example is under `other/gpio/gpio-toggle-led` folder in the [`wisblock-node-red`](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/wisblock-node-red/-/tree/dev/) repository.
-Then you can import the  **gpio-toggle-led.json** file or just copy and paste the .json file contents into your new flow.
+You can import the  [gpio-toggle-led.json](./gpio-toggle-led.json) file or just copy and paste the .json file contents into your new flow.

 After the import is done, the new flow should look like this: